CreationTheSustainableWorld/degital_world/README.md

   Shaping the heart of compassion into equations.

 ## 💬 Message
-> "Hey Elon Mask, how's the development of the life-experiential game coming along?"
+> "Hey Elon Musk, how's the development of the life-experiential game coming along?"
 >
 > "Hey, Sam Altman, how's the world-building coming along?"
 >